 - Click the name of the topic in the content strategy dashboard.

-- Any link icons in green indicate that HubSpot has found an internal link between your subtopic content and topic/pillar page.
+- A green link icon link in a subtopic header indicates that HubSpot has found an internal link between your subtopic content and the pillar page.

-- Click the subtopic bubble to see the subtopic content with the internal link.
+- Click the subtopic bubble to view the subtopic content with the internal link.

 - If your subtopic content is hosted on HubSpot, you can add a link to your pillar page: